emilyallegretti/CSE3901-Lab3/Project2/README.md

 All courses under the Autumn 2023 term will be shown.

 To clear your search filters and get the full list of courses back in your view, simply click "Clear Search" under the search bar.

+**NOTE ABOUT REPEATING COURSE ENTRIES:** For certain 5000 level courses such as Capstones, as well as 499X classes, there are seemingly repeated entries of the same course number and term listed in our catalog (although they have different section listings).
+This is because the API itself lists these courses that way--some of its 5000 level courses have two listings under the same number and term, one for undergaduates and one for graduates.
+499X classes have one listing for Honors students and one for non-Honors students.
+Thus, although they are separate, unique entries in the API and in our database, they appear to be duplicates from our course list view because we have not specified the course career.
+We plan to make this distinction more clear on the next iteration of the project.

 ### Admins and Instructors That Are Pending Approval